tlothering/AudioCodes_SBC_on_Azure/README.md

 *`Install-Module Az`*

-> NOTE: Default password is *DirectRouting123!@#* and ***MUST BE CHANGED AS SOON AS POSSIBLE !!!***
+> NOTE: Default password is **DirectRouting123!@#** and ***MUST BE CHANGED AS SOON AS POSSIBLE !!!***

 ### Azure_AudioCodes_VE_SBC_Default_Config.ini

-This repo contains 2 .INI files
+This repo contains 2 .INI files:
-- Standard Trunk: This INI can be used when you have a single Office 365 tenant or if you want to dedicate a SIP Port to every Office 365 tenant when deploying in a Multi-Tenant scenario
+- ***Standard Trunk***: This INI can be used when you have a single Office 365 tenant or if you want to dedicate a SIP Port, manage Media Bypass settings per Tenant or have more granular control of every Office 365 tenant when deploying in a Multi-Tenant scenario.
-- Derived Trunk: This INI can be used by Telecommunication Providers / Voice Carriers to manage 1000's of Office 365 SIP Trunks with a simple deployment.
+- ***Derived Trunk***: This INI can be used by Telecommunication Providers / Voice Carriers to manage 1000's of Office 365 SIP Trunks with a simple deployment.

 The .INI files contain the basics for configuring the AudioCodes Session Border Controller for Microsoft Teams Direct Routing.
-Download the .INI and edit the following changes:
+Download the applicable .INI and edit the following changes:

-- Standard Trunk Configuration: Replace ***SBC01.TEAMS.CONTOSO.COM*** & ***SBC02.TEAMS.CONTOSO.COM*** with your registered Public DNS A Record for each Customer you are onboarding.
+- ***Standard Trunk Configuration:*** Replace ***SBC01.TEAMS.CONTOSO.COM*** & ***SBC02.TEAMS.CONTOSO.COM*** with your registered Public DNS A Record for each Customer you are onboarding.
-- Derived Trunk Configuration: Replace ***SBC01.TEAMS.CONTOSO.COM*** & ***SBC02.TEAMS.CONTOSO.COM*** with your registered Public DNS A Record for each Customer you are onboarding & replace ***TEAMS.CONTOSO.COM*** with your Carrier registered Public DNS A Record.
+- ***Derived Trunk Configuration:*** Replace ***SBC01.TEAMS.CONTOSO.COM*** & ***SBC02.TEAMS.CONTOSO.COM*** with your registered Public DNS A Record for each Customer you are onboarding & replace ***TEAMS.CONTOSO.COM*** with your Carrier registered Public DNS A Record.

 - Replace the ***DIALPLAN RULE*** section to align with your Numbering scheme